-Place your finger on the bottom of the screen, quickly slide your finger up a short distance, and then lift
+To swipe, place your finger on the bottom of the screen, quickly slide your finger up a short distance, and then lift it.

 Two-finger pinch zoom (touch screen only)

 Use the two-finger pinch zoom to zoom out or in on images or text.